 The Top Navigation Bar contains the two main Tails menus, along with a group of icons with various functions.
 Here is a quick summary of what you’ll find in this navigation bar, from left to right:

-- The Applications menu gives you shortcuts to the software that comes pre-installed on Tails, along with some utilities for configuring the desktop.
+- The Applications menu gives you shortcuts to the pre-installed software on Tails, along with some utilities for configuring the desktop.
 You’ll find all the basic applications you need to get things done here, along with some specialized stuff related to the privacy and anonymity features of Tails.

 - The Places menu has shortcuts to folders on the system, as well as any storage media like disk drives that might be connected.